Star Realms Review

 This is where you can acquire new Ships and Bases, spending your Trade points.

-All seasoned with a “pinch” of randomness.
+All these mechanics seasoned with a “pinch” of luck.

 Game factions